-- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice - Engage in practice-informed research and research-informed practice - Engage in policy practice
+- Demonstrate ethical and professional behavior - Engage diversity and difference in practice - Advance human rights and social, economic, and environmental justice

-Engage with individuals, families, groups, organizations, and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Bachelor of Arts Requirement Complete three classes (nine credits minimum) of world language in preferably one, but not more than two languages.
+Engage in practice-informed research and research-informed practice Engage in policy practice Engage with individuals, families, groups, organizations, and communities Assess individuals, families, groups, organizations, and communities Intervene with individuals, families, groups, organizations, and communities Evaluate practice with individuals, families, groups, organizations, and communities Bachelor of Arts Requirement Complete three classes (nine credits minimum) of world language in preferably one, but not more than two languages.
 Core Curriculum Core curriculum and mission seminars (32-52 credits) - see core curriculum section of catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
 Social Work, Major Requirements A minimum 2.50 GPA is required in some courses (see policy).
-Social Work, Major Requirements A minimum grade of C is required in some courses (see policy).
-Social Work, Major Requirements Major requirements: MATH 130 or PSYC 223 or SOCL 223, PSYC 340 or SOWK 366, SOCL 320, SOWK 280, 321, 331, 340, 341, 351, 441, 451, 479, 480, 482.
-(46 credits) Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
-(26-32 credits) Social Work, Major Requirements 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
-(26-32 credits) Undergraduate Student Enrollment in Master of Science in Mental 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
-(26-32 credits) Undergraduate Student Enrollment in Master of Science in Mental Health Counseling Exceptional undergraduate students seeking a bachelor degree in social work can apply to the Master of Science in Mental Health Counseling (MSMDC) program for provisional admittance.
-Students must meet the
+Social Work, Major Requirements Major requirements: MATH 130 or PSYC 223 or SOCL 223, PSYC 340 or SOWK 366, SOCL 320, SOWK 280, 321, 331, 340, 341, 442, 479, 480, 482.
+(46 credits) A grade of C or better is required in all courses.
+Social Work, Major Requirements Pre-professional curriculum requirements: BIOL 104 and 114 or 203, ENGL 103 and 104 or 105 or 195, POSC 121, PSYC 171, SOCL 125, SOWK 210, 240, 275.
+(26-32 credits) A grade of C or better is required in all courses.
+Social Work /R S Policy Undergraduate Student Enrollment in Master of Science in Mental Health Counseling Exceptional undergraduate students seeking a bachelor degree in social work can apply to the Master of Science in Mental Health Counseling (MSMDC) program for provisional admittance.
+Students must meet the following requirements: • 2nd semester of junior year • GPA of 3.25 or higher • Prerequisites of PSYC 171, 340 and a research methods course Students would complete all admission requirements for the MSMHC program with the exception of the Miller Analogies Test (MAT) and submission of their final undergraduate transcript; these will be required upon completion of their bachelor degree program.
+Provisionally admitted students could enroll in a maximum of nine graduate credits (provided availability of seats).
+Refer to the Undergraduate Student Enrollment in Graduate Course policy in this catalog.
+Students interested in this opportunity should contact the MSMHC Program Director.
+Social Work (B.S.
+Degree Completion) Policy Admission The professional social work course sequence begins at the junior level.
+Students apply to the professional phase of the program by completing a formal application for admission.
+The application is due Feb.
+1 of the sophomore year for formal admission to the junior year courses.
+Only applications from change of major or transfer students will be accepted after Feb.
+1. The application is